What is Physiotherapy?

 The title “Chartered Physiotherapist” alongside the initials MISCP demonstrates that the therapist is a member of the Irish Society of Chartered Physiotherapists (ISCP).
 Membership of the ISCP guarantees that your physio has undergone university training to the highest academic standards.
-Our Chartered Physiotherapy clinic in Naas is one of just a few that are a member.
+Our Chartered Physiotherapists in Naas are members of the ISCP.

-At your first visit your Chartered Physiotherapist will:
+At your first visit at Naas Physiotherapy Clinic your Chartered Physiotherapist will:

 - Go through your medical history

 - Assess your condition with a physical exam focussed on the injury site